 The Science of Sailing

-Our founder, Peter van Oossanen (or ‘Piet’ as we call him in Dutch), handed over the reins of the Van Oossanen group of companies to Perry van Oossanen and Niels Moerke in 2012.
+Our founder, Peter van Oossanen (or ‘Piet’ as we call him in Dutch), handed over the reins of the Van Oossanen group of companies to Perry van Oossanen and Niels Moerke on May 2012.

 But that didn’t mean he left the world of boats, ships and yachts behind him.
 On the contrary, it gave him the opportunity to devote himself to a lifelong ambition – writing a book on his favourite subject: The Science of Sailing.

-Now available in four parts – the ultimate reference work examining the intersection of hydrodynamics and aerodynamics – from hull to sail, from bow to stern, from theory to practical design:
+Now available in five parts – the ultimate reference work examining the intersection of hydrodynamics and aerodynamics – from hull to sail, from bow to stern, from theory to practical design:

 - Part 1: “The Attainable Speed Under Sail”